 Firstly, there is no single answer to the ubiquitous question of “how to make money online?”
 There are many ways, of course, just as in normal business, but the method you choose, and whether it’s successful or not, will depend on your individual circumstances, abilities and commitment, including how much time, effort and focus you will apply in establishing your business.

-What is clear, however, is that the Internet has revolutionised how we make money and that there are many benefits for aspiring entrepreneurs to work online.
+The Internet has revolutionised how we make money and that there are many benefits for aspiring entrepreneurs to work online.
 Also, from a personal viewpoint, I recognise we’re in a new era as a result of the growth of new technologies to an extent I feel compelled to investigate and participate in this “New Economy”.
-I feel this for my own benefit, now I have time to do so, but also for the sake of my family so I may preserve pension fund savings for the future.
+I feel this for my benefit, now I have time to do so, but also for the sake of my family so I may preserve pension fund savings for the future.

-The benefits accruing from working online are well documented and, in broad terms, include the following:
+The benefits accruing from working online are well documented and, in broad terms, include:

 - The Internet operates 24 hours per day, 7 days per week, 365 days per year.

-- The need for a physical storefront, physical products, and warehousing are eliminated.
+- The need for a physical storefront, physical products, and warehousing is eliminated.

 - There is a reduced need for employees as there are systems, tools and software resources that can be leveraged to perform many routine activities.

-Secondly, in order to find an answer on how to succeed in online business, I’ve screened through many work opportunities on the Internet on a purely qualitative basis.
-This created a list of 8 popular ways of doing business that interested me, in alphabetical order, as follows:
+Second, in order to find an answer on how to succeed in online business, I’ve screened through many work opportunities on the Internet on a purely qualitative basis.
+This created a list of 8 popular ways of doing online business that interested me, in alphabetical order, as follows:

 - Affiliate Marketing